vipulnaik/working-drafts/lesswrong/financial-mechanics-my-practices.md

 write this blog post to document some of my own practices around financial mechanics.
 The set of practices I have chosen has near-zero financial cost (important!) and very low time cost beyond the initial setup (also important!).
-It's also geared heavily toward people who aren't into a lot of "consumerist" stuff, though I think it could be useful to others
+It's also geared heavily toward people who aren't into a lot of "consumerist" stuff, though I think it could be useful to others as well.

 I also want to do a separate post talking specifically about my experience with credit cards and credit scores.
 So this particular